 Is it free?

-Any Direct Mail user with a paid account can move their projects into the cloud.
+Yes.
+Any Direct Mail user with a paid account can move their projects into the cloud for no extra charge.

 Is it safe?

 We take the security of our user's data very seriously.
-Please see our dedicated security page for more information on the measure we take to protect your data.
+Please see our dedicated security page for more information on the measures we take to protect your data.

 Are there limitations?